Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

-In the case of charge-transfer insulator described by multi-band Hubbard models \cite{PhysRevB.102.201115}, the dispersion of a hole in the fully polarized state at $n=1$, which is determined by the noninteracting band structure, still has two band minima at $\pm K$, which leads to the spin polaron formation.
-The situation will be different for the electron doping, which we leave to a future study.
+In the case of charge-transfer insulator described by multi-band Hubbard models \cite{PhysRevB.102.201115,zhang2021electronic}, the dispersion of the charge carriers doped below the fully polarized state at $n=1$ still has two band minima at $\pm K$, which leads to the spin polaron formation.
+The situation will be different for electron doping, which we leave to a future study.

+\textit{Finite U. ---} We now consider the effect of large finite $U$ (small nonzero $t/U$).
+The effective Hamiltonian at the order $t^2/U$ includes not only the spin exchange, but also the correlated hopping.
+The correlated hopping comes from the second-order processes wherein the spin or the hole can move over one or two sites (see the inset in Fig.~\ref{fig:numerics1_main}(d)).
+Importantly, these processes only occur when the hole and the spin flip are in the vicinity of each other.
+While the correlated hopping is commonly ignored in the literature\cite{https://doi.org/10.48550/arxiv.2209.05398,https://doi.org/10.48550/arxiv.2106.09600} , we show that these microscopic kinetic processes can have important effects on spin polaron formation.